 Spring has sprung and what better way to welcome this glorious (and oh-so pretty) season with a happy and playful spring brunch (or maybe lunch or dinner)!

 I had the pleasure of styling this spring tablescape at the Trenton location in the most welcoming spot, next to the stunning stone fireplace which greets customers when they first walk up to the showroom floor.
-We selected the beautiful Kingston dining table which boasts fabulous curves and exquisite detail and that can be dressed up or down, which is such a bonus (seriously, the legs on this piece are amazing).
+We selected the beautiful Kingstown dining table which boasts fabulous curves and exquisite detail and that can be dressed up or down, which is such a bonus (seriously, the legs on this piece are amazing).
 I love that the table can easily sit up to 8 people comfortably and the fact that it has a butterfly insert, which allows you to customize the length to your preference.
 The chairs are absolute knock outs with their “x”

 Now if your budget allows for it and you have the space, definitely consider going for a sideboard.
-I especially love how the Kingston sideboard has a dedicated space for bottles of wine and that is has both drawers and cupboards, which provide ample storage.
+I especially love how the Kingston Server has a dedicated space for bottles of wine and that is has both drawers and cupboards, which provide ample storage.
 It’s also the perfect spot to place your dessert while your guests enjoy the first course!

 Theme (in our case, Spring) and colours.
 I chose a colour palette of blues, purples, greens, touches of pink and hints of yellow.